 Dish recommendation: Korean sweet chilli ramen noodles

-Bol are a fully vegan ready meal company specialising in soups and stews.
-You will probably have seen them on the supermarket shelves before.
+Bol is a fully vegan ready meal company specialising in soups and stews.
+You will probably have seen them on supermarket shelves before.

 More recently, they expanded their range to include what they call ‘posh noodles’.
 I particularly enjoyed their Korean noodles, they had a great spice and depth of flavour to them.

 Their food is delivered at fridge temperature, but a lot of it can be frozen once it has arrived at your home.

 They have a large range of vegan ready meals to choose from.
 And they are perfect for anyone who loves soups and stews.